gavazquez/GazeTracker/README.md

 ## Tips:

-- Try to use a webcam with a wide field of view
+- Try to use a webcam with a wide field of view and at eye level to correctly detect pitch angles
 - Usually a lower resolution increase the framerate and makes the work easier for the AI

 ## Acknowledgments: